 4. The shopping is phenomenal.
 South Florida offers plenty of unique, tiny boutiques and other shopping venues.
 My favorite, of course, being the multiple “Guess” stores!
 Lincoln Road is Miami Beach’s top commercial area and pedestrian mall with shops, restaurants, nightclubs, bars, and department stores lining both sides of the street from the Atlantic Ocean all the way to Alton Road.
 It’s awesome!
 I’d also have to say it is the most interesting people-watching spot in Florida.
 I loved looking at all the fashionable clothing people wear!

-So, readers, What makes you happy where you live?
+So, readers, did you enjoy my Traveling to Miami, Florida?
+What makes you happy where you live?